dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_spline_type.rst

 .. figure:: /images/modeling_geometry-nodes_curve_spline-type_node.png
    :align: right

-   The Set Spline Type node.
+   :alt: The Set Spline Type node.

 Sets the spline type for the splines in the curve component that are in the selection.